pemo11/easygrader/README.md

 - Some autograders are old (which is not automatically bad of course)
 - Not very autograder is an Open Source project on GitHub, GitLab etc
 - Not every institution uses Moodle

-- And: When autograding a lot of assignments everything may start with a huge zip file
+And finally: When autograding a lot of assignments everything may start with a huge zip file

 With *Simpelgrader* I'll try to address a few of these shortcommings:

 - Processing a single zip file that contains all the assignments
 - A small project that should be easy to understand
 - Hopefully the whole source code is documented
-- I will try to improve the application in the near future
+- I will try to improve the application in the near future (top on the list is support for Python)

 But most important: *Simpelgrader* is **not** a complete autograder.
 Its more an assistent for a teacher that should make grading a lot of student submissions less time consuming.

 It could grade several different exercises submitted by hundreds students within one grading run.

-The concept is very simpel and use my many auto graders:
+The concept is very simple and use my many auto graders:

 *Simpelgrader* runs prefined actions and tests associated with each submission file through a xml file.